5 minute read

 Another addition which is worth considering is Accidental Damage protection.
 Adding this to your policy will cover you for putting a hole through a pipe when drilling or breaking a window with a football.

 Most new build homes in the UK come with a warranty, known as Buildmark, which covers your home for any defects that may occur relating to the building work carried out by the developer within the first 10 years.
 Many things are not covered under this warranty however, including storms, floods and fires.
 We cover warranties in more detail on our Building Cover page.
-Many things are not covered under this warranty however, including storms, floods and fires-.

 Are new build homes cheaper to insure?